 As speed starts to decrease trimming is decreased, dropping the bow of the boat.

 So, the boat is now essentially riding over its bow wave which reduces the area of the boat that is in the water thus reducing drag on the boat.

 It is at this point that the boat is on plane.

-As Jon boats are relatively small vessels the positioning of crew is important as this will greatly affect the boat’s ability to plane effectively.
+As most personal boats are relatively small vessels the positioning of crew is important as this will greatly affect the boat’s ability to plane effectively.